mauriciojorta/Currency-Calculator-web-app/README.md

 $ npm install -g ionic
 ```

-2. Clone, extract and run on your localhost the [X-rate scraper server](https://github.com/mauriciojorta/X-rates-scraper-server) (you'll find the instruction in its repo).
+2. Clone, extract and run on your localhost the [X-rates scraper server](https://github.com/mauriciojorta/X-rates-scraper-server) (you'll find the instruction in its repo).
 3. Wait for the server to update all currencies (it should take around a minute).
 4. Clone and extract this repo.
 Move inside it.
 6. Enter this command to install all required dependencies: